Yoshie Hotta

 Yoshie Hotta (堀田善衛, Hotta Yoshie) was a Japanese writer of novels, short stories, poetry and essays, noted for his political consciousness.
-His most acclaimed works include Hiroba no kōdoku (lit.
+His most acclaimed works include Hiroba no kodoku (lit.
 "Solitude in the Public Square", 1951), which was awarded the Akutagawa Prize, and Kage no bubun (Shadow Pieces, 1952).
 Hotta has also been associated with the Atomic bomb literature genre.

 Biography

 A graduate from Keio University, Hotta already published poems and essays in the literary journal Hihyō during his student years.
 He experienced the end of the Pacific War in Shanghai, where he stayed for two years to write for the Chinese Nationalist Party before returning to Japan in 1947.
 His early works centered on Japan's recent history, thematising events like the bombing of Hiroshima (in Kage no bubun, 1952, or Shimpan, 1963) or the Nanjing Massacre (in Jikan, 1955), and life in Japan during the early post-war years.
 Later, he turned his attention also to International relationships and history, attending meetings of the Afro-Asian Writers' Association and writing books about historic figures like Goya, Montaigne and François de La Rochefoucauld.